opentoonz/opentoonz_docs/source/applying_special_fx.rst

 Creates a glowing effect, using the Light node content as a light glowing on the node content connected to the Source input port.
 The Blur and Brightness of the glowing can be set; the Light node content can be also faded to a color defined by Red, Green and Blue values, according to the set Intensity.

-If no Source node is defined, the glowing is applied to all the images underlaying the Light node content according to the Xsheet layering order.
+If no Source node is defined, the glowing is applied to all the images underlaying the Light node content according to the Xsheet/Timeline layering order.

 .. _light_spot: